 This country was a big surprise.
 I found it very difficult to interpret.
 Most Americans’ exposure to the Middle East is filtered through the media.
 Newsreels show the devastation of cities at war and OPEC leaders coming out of meetings after price-fixing oil.

-I’m not sure what I expected of Abu Dhabi.
+I’m not sure what I expected of Abu Dhabi attractions.
 I knew that I had not planned a trip to a war zone.
 Maybe a city partially stuck in its Bedouin, nomadic desert history.
 My only other experience in a Muslim country was in Istanbul and Morocco years ago.

 Oil was only discovered here in the 1970s.
 Before that, this mostly nomadic society’s population stood at about 70,000.
 Now it is 2.6M – of which only 477,000 are Emirati nationals (citizens).
 The oil wealth of the Emirates set in motion the development of cities boasting very creative transitional architecture and good, efficient, civic planning.
 The city is laid out in a tidy grid.
 Any evidence of humble homes of the years-gone-by have been swept away, or commemorated as museums.
 The city has embraced vertical living.
 Everywhere you look are glass and metal high-rises.
 The buildings reach graceful to the sky, in unexpected designs that often seem to defy gravity.
 Probably as surprising as a Neutra building was years ago In Los Angeles.
 The elegant restraint in Abu Dhabi’s architecture makes the Gehry Guggenheim project in Los Angeles seem a crass attempt to scream ”look at me.”